optimagic-dev/optimagic/docs/source/explanation/internal_optimizers.md

 interface.
 The mandatory conditions for an internal optimizer function are:

-1. It is decorated with the `mark_minimizer` decorator and thus carries information that tells estimagic how to use the internal optimizer.
+1. It is decorated with the `mark_minimizer` decorator and thus carries information that tells optimagic how to use the internal optimizer.

 1. It uses the standard names for the arguments that describe the optimization problem: